 TGbe editor: Please update the contents of the following paragraph in this subclause as shown below:

-[12776]The TDLS initiator STA Address field is set to the TDLS initiator STA’s MAC address if the STA is not affiliated with a non-AP MLD.
-Otherwise, the TDLS initiator STA Address field is set to the MAC address of the initiating non-AP MLD.
+[12776]The TDLS initiator STA Address field is set to the TDLS initiator STA’s MAC address if the initiator STA is not affiliated with a non-AP MLD.
+Otherwise, the TDLS initiator STA Address field is set to the MAC address of the initiator non-AP MLD.

 TGbe editor: Please update the contents of the following paragraph (in baseline spec) in this subclause as shown below:

-[12776]The TDLS responder STA Address field is set to the TDLS responder STA’s MAC address.
+[12776]The TDLS responder STA Address field is set to the TDLS responder STA’s MAC address if the responder STA is not affiliated with a non-AP MLD.
+Otherwise, the TDLS responder STA Address field is set to the MAC address of the responder non-AP MLD.

 12.7.8.2 TPK handshake